lycheeverse/lychee/CONTRIBUTING.md

 ## Thanks!

-No matter how small, we appreciate very contribution.
+No matter how small, we appreciate every contribution.
 You're awesome!